Exclusive: China police investigate U.S. citizen near border with North Korea - source

 While some foreign Christians in sensitive border areas are relatively open about their faith, others are wary of being monitored by North Korea and China and use phrases like “meeting place” to describe underground or house churches.

-Buses operated by Hahn’s NGO with a North Korean partner in Rason bear a logo resembling a fish, a secret symbol used by early Christians persecution in the Roman Empire.
+Buses operated by Hahn’s NGO with a North Korean partner in Rason bear a logo resembling a fish - a secret symbol once used by early Christians during persecution under the Roman Empire.

 U.S. missionary Kenneth Bae, sentenced by Pyongyang last year to 15 years hard labor for attempting to overthrow the state, operated businesses in Dandong and used his tour company, Nation Tours, to take foreign missionaries across the border into North Korea.